cryptopupy/preywtf-freed/README.md

 # below is their entire websites API docs so u can use their admin panel freely, also posted update_loader.lua.py. which updates the https://prey.wtf/loader.lua so you can rat their users.

+## Full credits to @ecco2ked for the help, and @whispernote for the tools.

 # Prey.Wtf website documentation, documented from our dump.

 # Prey.Wtf API Reference